The Singapore Botanic Gardens are one of the best gardens in the world and are listed as a UNESCO World Heritage Site.

 The garden was founded by the Agri Horticulture society in 1859 and it covers an area of 183 acres.
 The 150 years old botanic garden has a history of horticulture attractions and one of the worlds best plant collections.

 Singapore Botanic Gardens – Opening Hours & Entrance Map

-The National Orchid Garden is the only place in the garden they charges an entry fee, so visitors are able to enjoy the vast majority of the gardens for free.
+The National Orchid Garden is the only place in the garden they charge an entry fee, so visitors are able to enjoy the vast majority of the gardens for free.
 There are over 2,000 hybrids and species of orchids and other plants that are exhibited in the Burkhill Hall, Orchidarium, Tan Hoon Siang Misthouse and Bromeliad house.

 Jacob Ballas Children’s garden is a place for children to have fun and it is equipped with a tree house, a maze, slides and a mini-garden.

 There are a huge number of walking tracks available through the gardens including the Rainforest Trail, Ginger Garden Trail, National Orchid Garden Trail, Evolution Garden Trail and the Heritage Trails.
-Most walks are child friendly and are of an easy grade.
+Most walks are child-friendly and are of an easy grade.

-The Singapore Botanic Gardens is a no smoking zone and a disability friendly park.
+The Singapore Botanic Gardens is a no smoking zone and a disability-friendly park.